Prag8855/aab/content/guides/start-a-business-in-germany.md

 There is no easy way to do this, especially for immigrants.
 You might need a flexible pension, in case you want to cash out sooner, become an employee, or leave Germany.

 A financial advisor can help you choose a pension.
 Usually, they are paid by commission.
 In my experience, many of them are not honest.
 Seamus at [Horizon65](/out/horizon65) is the only financial advisor I trust.

-### Do your taxes

-Every year, you must make a [tax declaration](/glossary/Steuererklärung).
-Remember that most business expenses are [tax-deductible](/glossary/steuerlich%20absetzbar): tax advisor, tax software, insurance, transportation, computers, internet, mobile phone, banking fees, part of your rent and a lot more.
-This reduces your taxable income, so you pay less taxes.

 ## Need help?